jgneff/openjdk-freetype/README.md

 Below are my test results using five versions of FreeType built first with the ClearType methods disabled (the default) and then again with them enabled.
 I ran all 10 libraries under OpenJDK 12, first with no LCD filter and then again after adding the code to set the default LCD filter.

+For the results of these same tests with the latest OpenJFX, see the [JavaFX page](javafx.md "OpenJFX FreeType Tests") of this repository.

 #### No LCD Filter

 | Year | FreeType | Library | Included With    | ClearType Off | ClearType On   |